Ejaer/Bean-s-Ascent/README.md

 Read the explanations in red text inside the game to fully understand how to use the movements and equipment.
 Some things are still broken, so yeah.

-I haven't made a quit button or any menu buttons, so if you want to leave the game just ALT + F4 or end task with task manager.

 You can visit this link to see the game concepts, plans, and other stuff.

 https://docs.google.com/document/d/1U-UXCHBI0R35of5WTT8O6yCsMPF0Ub0j7ocLePpUhqc/edit?usp=sharing